dewaynesmith3711/container-query-polyfill/README.md

 ## Supporting browsers without `:where()`

 The polyfill uses the CSS [`:where()`](https://developer.mozilla.org/en-US/docs/Web/CSS/:where) pseudo-class to avoid changing the specificity of your rules.
 This pseudo-class is relatively new, however.
-To support older browsers, you will need to append the dummy `:not(container-query-polyfill)` pseudo-class to the originating element of every selector under a `@container` block:
+If you need to support browsers without it, you will need to append the dummy `:not(container-query-polyfill)` pseudo-class to the originating element of every selector under a `@container` block:

 <table>
 <tr>